joao-fernandes97/YetAnotherDungeonCrawler/README.md

 + Give Up: the player can end his adventure early by typing this command
 + Map: this command displays the map of the dungeon again

-The Directional and Exit commands will not work if there's an active enemy in the room The Pick Up and Heal commands will trigger an enemy attack if done while there's an active enemy in the room
+The Directional and Exit commands will not work if there's an active enemy in the room.

+The Pick Up and Heal commands will trigger an enemy attack if done while there's an active enemy in the room.

 If the Exit command is successful, the player Gives Up or has his health dropped to 0 the game ends.

+The View class implements the IView interface, it handles the reading of Files and output of status messages, most of the methods are self explanatory.

+The ReadRoomConfig method is of some note as we use the Json.Net library to deserialize a JSON file into the Rooms that compose the dungeon.
+If the File is not found it returns an empty list and an error message.

 ### Class Diagram